 This photo was taken in the dark with a cell phone, so it’s a little blurry, but here’s a look at some of the damage.
 This sort of damage isn’t something you could repair overnight, but it’s not impossible.
 Usually googling ‘auto repair shop Lynchburg‘ or something similar could help you find reliable mechanics.
 For our car, the work needed was extensive, so it took some time.

-The repair took some time to complete and the first opportunity to pick up the car was last weekend.
-I came along to share the driving responsibilities so this story is part vehicle comparison, part road trip and part lessons learned (more on that later).
+After the repair was complete, the first opportunity to pick up the car was last weekend.
+I came along to share the driving responsibilities so this story is part vehicle comparison, part road trip, and part lessons learned (more on that later).

 Our ride for the trip up was a rented Saab 9-3 SportCombi from 2010 with a small-t BioPower engine and a six-speed manual gearbox.
 The car got us from A to B in relative comfort seeing we were carrying three people, their overnight needs and a full set of 18-inch summer wheels and tyres in the back.

 Fully loaded and with the small output engine, there isn’t much to talk about with this particular Combi in terms of sporty performance (which is, generally speaking, my personal measuring stick).
 That said, it did manage a pretty respectable 9.8l per 100kms on E85 when I had the wheel for the afternoon stint and was just a little less efficient per 100kms on the whole drive.

 The car did what you expected it to do: it held the road very well and got us to our destination in comfort.
 Passing speeds on the E4 motorway were best reached via a multiple downshift to fourth or even third gear depending on the speed and the incline.
 It was stable, predictable, efficient and comfortable and for 99% of its buyers, this is just what they’re looking for.
 This model was not intended to be a road rocket, but it did everything it should, including looking pretty darn nice under the northern midnight glow: